HornyPriest/EVSE-Dinamics/README.md

 ## Versions

-Last version is in folder "ESP32_dinamika_V22_WiFi_Recconect_Fix" Bin file CR2.bin
+Last version is in folder "ESP32_dinamika_V26_SplittinDebug"

 Older versions are placed in archive
+PROPERLY TESTED IS VERSION V24!!!!

 ## Flashing

 To flash use "flash_download_tool_3.9.2.rar".
 Open app after unrar.
-You must upload 4 files .bin (CR2.bin, Dinamics.spiffs.bin, Dinamics.partitions.bin, Dinamics.bootloader.bin).
+You must upload 4 files .bin (DinamicsHW2.bin, Dinamics.spiffs.bin, Dinamics.partitions.bin, Dinamics.bootloader.bin).
 See example picture.
 Make sure to add correct address before upload.
-Addresses for bin files are CR2.bin = 0x10000, Dinamics.spiffs.bin = 0x290000, Dinamics.partitions.bin = 0x8000, Dinamics.bootloader.bin = 0x1000
+Addresses for bin files are DinamicsHW2.bin = 0x10000, Dinamics.spiffs.bin = 0x290000, Dinamics.partitions.bin = 0x8000, Dinamics.bootloader.bin = 0x1000

 ## SetUp

 At first start some settings have to be set over MQTT in order for Dinamics to work as supposed.

 Mandatory check and set settings:
-- set_breaker (default 6A)
+- set_breaker (default 16A)
 - set_calibration (default 277 - CT=50A)
-- set_c_limit (max current; default 6A)
+- set_c_limit (max current; default 16A)
 - set_plugandcharge (default 1 = ON)
 - set_cte (default 0 - no CT sensors)
 - set_dinamics (default 0 - disabled dynamic power management)

 Optional settings:
-- set_update (if version is not last available)
+- set_update (if running FW version is not the last available)
-- delete_settings (if version is not last available)
+- delete_settings (if running FW version is not last available.
+Restores settings to default)
-- set_lora (default 0 = cable connection)
+- set_lora (default 0 = cable connection active)
 - rapi_request = SL 2 (if maximum current limit "set_c_limit" is over 16A)